Department of Theatre

 Accedited by the National Association of Schools of Theatre

-As a fully acredited institutional member of the National Association of Schools of Theatre, the Holy Cross the program is highly regarded regionally and nationally.
+As a fully accredited institutional member of the National Association of Schools of Theatre, the Holy Cross the program is highly regarded regionally and nationally.
 Our teaching and programming has been reviewed and certified as meeting all national standards for formal theatre training.

 NAST accreditation assures prospective students, parents, graduate schools, and advanced training programs that member institutions provide competent teachers, adequate physical plant and equipment and sound curricula.

 Institutional membership is gained through a rigorous peer review process.
 Holy Cross was first accredited in 1997, one of only a handful of liberal arts colleges to receive this distinction.
 The Department of Theatre was last accredited in April 2014.
 More than 177 schools and advanced training programs are member institutions.

 As part of the Become More comprehensive campaign, the College plans to establish a center devoted to the arts, where students might incorporate the arts into the essence of their everyday lives — and find the inherent connections between study and performance.
 The new facility will include a 400-seat proscenium theatre, a 200-seat studio theatre or flexible theatre plus technology to support creative interactions between the arts and other disciplines.
 Learn more about the Performing Arts Center.

 Arts Transcending Borders